Pantherophis obsoletus (Say, 1823)

 Conservation / Management

-Minnesota Western Ratsnake populations are highly susceptible to habitat destruction and alteration.
-The development of forested bluffs for human housing causes fragmentation of habitat and increases the potential for snakes to be killed from interactions with humans and on roads.
-Forested limestone bluffs provide denning sites and quality mature oak-hickory woodland along river valleys is important summer habitat (LeClere 2013).
-Large, old, hollow, oak trees should be left in place as critical refuge for this species (LeClere 2013).
-This snake is often misidentified as a rattlesnake, since it will vibrate its tail when threatened.
+Minnesota Western Ratsnake populations are highly susceptible to habitat destruction, alteration, and fragmentation.
+The development of forested bluffs for human housing increases the potential for snakes to be killed from interactions with humans and on roads.
+Forested, limestone bluffs provide denning sites, and quality mature oak-hickory woodland along river valleys is important summer habitat (LeClere 2013).
+Large old hollow oak trees should be left in place as critical refugia for this species (LeClere 2013).
+This snake is often misidentified as a rattlesnake since it will vibrate its tail when threatened.
 Because of this, people who encounter them often feel threatened and kill them.
 A public education effort would help in this regard.
-Several specimens from Minnesota have shown signs of Snake Fungal Disease (SFD), a disease similar to ‘White-nose Syndrome in bats.

 Conservation Efforts in Minnesota

 Protection of large forested tracts near active dens will help ensure the survival of the Western Ratsnake in Minnesota.
-From 2010 to 2013, a State Wildlife Grant study resulted in the acquisition and protection of land utilized by one Western Ratsnake population (Hall and LeClere 2013).
-The Nongame Wildlife Program has also developed brochures and videos to educate the public about large snakes, including Western Ratsnakes in southeastern Minnesota.
+From 2010 to 2013, a study through a State Wildlife Grant (SWG) resulted in the acquisition and protection of land utilized by one Western Ratsnake population (Hall and LeClere 2013).
+The Nongame Wildlife Program has also developed brochures and videos to educate the public about large snakes, including Western Ratsnakes, in southeastern Minnesota.